 7. Peer-to-Peer (P2P) Lending Services

 If you have money parked in a savings account, you may be eyeing investing as a way to boost your earnings.
-But investing can come with risks.
+But investing involves risk.
 With peer-to-peer lending, you’re loaning the money to someone with the promise of being paid back with interest.

 But loaning money to strangers does come with risks.
 You’re essentially stepping into the role of lender, and borrowers default on loans all the time.
 However, interest rates can be higher with peer-to-peer lending than high-yield savings accounts, and some P2P lending platforms allow you to take on lower-risk borrowers in exchange for a reduction in rates.